YcleptInsan/Week_3_Project_Ping_Pong/README.md

 splice the existing array so that the array starts from the end of the entry.
 		input: [1,......100]
 		output: [100, ......1]
 append result and remove previous user inputted result.

+By Nick Wise

+Description

 This website demonstrates my knowledge of using forms and validation states of the forms.
 It also displays using arrays as a means of temporary storage of user input to then be used to determine final output.

-By Nick Wise

-Description

-tags used p,li,ol,ul,span,div,em,strong,a,img
-styled nav pills with bootstrap and ul styling "text -center".
-Cascading styling was used along with specificity in the css styles document.
 Setup/Installation Requirements

 Download clone from my Github account https://github.com/YcleptInsan to your Desktop. open all files in your favorite text editor to edit the code.